ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ### Relationship to `amp-access`

-The `amp-subscriptions` extension is similar to [`amp-access`](../amp-access/amp-access.md) and in many features builds on top of `amp-access`.
+The `amp-subscriptions` component is similar to [`amp-access`](../amp-access/amp-access.md) and in many features builds on top of `amp-access`.
 However, it's a much more specialized version of access/paywall protocol.
 Some of the key differences are:

 1. The `amp-subscriptions` entitlements response is similar to the amp-access authorization, but it's strictly defined and standardized.
-2. The `amp-subscriptions` extension allows multiple services to be configured for the page to participate in access/paywall decisions.
+2. The `amp-subscriptions` component allows multiple services to be configured for the page to participate in access/paywall decisions.
 Services are executed concurrently and prioritized based on which service returns the positive response.
 3. AMP viewers are allowed to provide `amp-subscriptions` a signed authorization